TypQxQ/Klipper_ToolChanger/README.md

 ## G-Code commands:
 * `TOOL_LOCK` - Lock command
 * `TOOL_UNLOCK` - Unlock command
 * `Tn` - T0, T1, T2, etc...
 A select command is created for each tool.
+  * `RESTORE_POSITION` - Optional that will save position and type of restore, Defaults to 0, do not restore, 1will restore XY and 2 will restore XYZ withe the `RESTORE_POSITION` command.
 * `T_1` - Dropoff the current tool without picking up another tool
 * `SET_AND_SAVE_FAN_SPEED` - Set the fan speed of specified tool or current tool if no `P` is supplied.
 Then save to be recovered at ToolChange.
   * `S` - Fan speed 0-255 or 0-1, default is 1, full speed.